m4r1vs/CRYPT/README.md

 <br />
 <br />

-## Inspiration 🎉
+## Reinventing Bitcoin
-Every bitcoin wallet is usable.
-But only for Nerds and enthusiasts like us.
-It is time to change that.
-CRYPT is the first bitcoin wallet which has all the bells and whistles like support for the lightning network but doesn't require any knowledge and is as easy to use as just swiping a credit card while ensuring first-class-privacy and all other benefits of bitcoin!
+Welcome to CRYPT!
+We think it is time to face Bitcoin's biggest problem and start making Bitcoin usable by everyone and not only nerds and enthusiasts like us.
+We want Bitcoin to be as easy as swiping a credit card while also offering all other benefits of Bitcoin.
+If you want to be part of this journey please check out our [wiki](https://github.com/m4r1vs/CRYPT/wiki) where we describe how we want to make Bitcoin the worlds number one currency used by billions of people around the planet!
 ## Ideas
 Currently CRYPT is nothing more than a bunch of ideas and concepts.
 I haven't written any actual code yet.
 One idea mentioned by reddit user [/u/Beastly_Beast](https://www.reddit.com/user/Beastly_Beast) is to have two seperate accounts in the wallet.
 One called "Savings" and one "Cash".
 The savings-wallet would be a plain old bitcoin wallet and the cash-wallet would consist of one or more lightning channels.
 The goal is to automate the creation and closing process of these channels so that the user doesn't have to worry about it.
 All he has to know is that when he wants to buy stuff he should use his cash-wallet because the transactions happen almost instantanous and without real fees.
 Maybe even make it an option to autofill the cash account so the user won't ever run into the problem of not having enough money in the cash account.